Nevzlin not likely to back down in Yukos fight with Russia

 By Megan Davies and Tova Cohen

-MOSCOW/TEL AVIV Former Yukos executive and top shareholder Leonid Nevzlin will face an uphill struggle getting any of the money he lost when the Russian oil giant was seized and nationalised after falling foul of the Kremlin.
+MOSCOW/TEL AVIV, July 29 Former Yukos executive and top shareholder Leonid Nevzlin will face an uphill struggle getting any of the money he lost when the Russian oil giant was seized and nationalised after falling foul of the Kremlin.

 But based on past performance during the around 10 years the case has played out, the 54-year-old will not give up.